JuliaPhysics/SolidStateDetectors.jl/docs/src/man/config_files.md

 - `potential` (optional): the electric potential to which the passive object is fixed.
 This value can be parsed with units (`5000V`) or without (`0` with the units defined in the `units` section).
 If no `potential` is given, the passive object will be treated as floating.
 - `temperature` (optional): the temperature of the passive object.
 This value can be parsed with units (`293K`) or without (`78` with the units defined in the `units` section).
 If no `temperature` is given, the default is `293K`.
 - `material`: the material of the passive object.
 This is important to know the electric properties of the contact for the electric potential calculation.
 - `charge_density` (optional): model to describe charge density distributions within the passive object, e.g. charged surfaces.
-Find a detailed description on how to define charge densities in the section Charge Density.
+Find a detailed description on how to define charge densities under Charge Density.
 - `geometry`: the geometry of the contact.
-Find a detailed description on how to define geometries in the section CSG.
+Find a detailed description on how to define geometries in the section under [Constructive Solid Geometry (CSG)](@ref).